anuyahmaro/anuyahmaro.github.io/_pages/about.md

 </li>
   <li>
     <strong>2025-03</strong>
     <br> Great news!!!
 Two papers accepted at CSCW 2025.
-The first is my first-authored paper titled "We aren't very sophisticated: An Ethnographic Study of Knowledge Management in Community Social Services."
-The second is my second-authored paper titled "Online Safety for All: Sociocultural Insights from a Systematic Review of Youth Online Safety in the Global South."
+One is a first-authored paper titled "We aren't very sophisticated: An Ethnographic Study of Knowledge Management in Community Social Services."
+The other is a second-authored paper titled "Online Safety for All: Sociocultural Insights from a Systematic Review of Youth Online Safety in the Global South."
 </li>
    <li>
     <strong>2024-10</strong>